Updated January 2023

 There are some truly staggering statistics on how many people are suffering from these conditions, and how few receive appropriate care.

 In the United States alone, an estimated 18 per cent of the population—40 million people—have some form of anxiety.
 But only 10 of those people will receive proper, effective treatment for anxiety.

 It’s a similar story with depression.
-The World Health Organization (WHO) estimates nearly 300 million people worldwide suffer from depression.
-In some countries, fewer than 10% get any kind of treatment.
+The World Health Organization (WHO) estimates that close to 300 million people worldwide suffer from depression.
+In some countries, fewer than 25 pre cent get any kind of treatment.

-Myth #1: Anxiety disorders aren’t a real thing—some people are just naturally "nervous"
+Myth #1: Anxiety disorders aren’t real—some people are just naturally "nervous"

 Occasional worries and stress are normal.
 Worries that don’t go away, and worsen over time, are not.
 Anxiety disorders are characterized by specific, clearly identifiable symptoms, which include:

-These experiences and emotions are far beyond the typical worries of day-to-day life.
-They are very hard to control, and have a negative impact on the sufferer’s life at home, school, work, and overall health.
+These experiences and emotions go far beyond the typical worries of day-to-day life.
+They are very hard to control and have a negative impact on every area of life, including physical health.

 Myth #2: Anxiety disorders are all the same

 Actually, there are several recognized types of anxiety disorders, each with their own symptoms and related issues.

 - Generalized Anxiety Disorder (GAD)